-Council launched an innovative kerbside soft plastics recycling collection trial in Romsey on 7 November, 2022 to support the community to reduce waste and recycle more.
+Council launched an innovative kerbside soft plastics recycling collection trial in Romsey on 7 November 2022 to support the community reduce waste and recycle more.

-2,246 kerbside properties in Romsey were selected to participate in this trial to recycle their soft plastics by collecting them separately in the Council-supplied orange collection bag and placing it in the recycling bin (yellow lid) on collection day.
+2,246 kerbside properties in Romsey were selected to recycle their soft plastics by collecting them separately in a Council-supplied orange collection bag and placing it in the recycling bin (yellow lid) on collection day.

-Residents and businesses received an information pack including a letter and 10 orange collection bags to use during the trial period.
+Residents and businesses received an information pack which included a letter and 10 orange collection bags to use during the trial period.

-Soft plastics collected in the trial will be sent to a specialist processor in Victoria to make new plastic products locally, creating a circular economy.
+Soft plastics collected in the trial are sent to a specialist processor in Victoria to make new plastic products locally, creating a circular economy.

 The 12-month trial is part of a national trial for a stewardship program led by the Australian Food & Grocery Council (AFGC) and funded by the Australian Government.

-Soft plastic packaging, such as bread, cereal, frozen vegetable and snack wrappers, bubble wrap and cling wrap are accepted.
-All soft plastic items accepted in the REDcycle service, bearing the REDcycle logo or the Australasian Recycling Label (ARL) – Return to Store/Store drop-off symbol can go into the orange bag.
+Soft plastic packaging, such as bread bags, cereal packets, frozen vegetable and snack wrappers, bubble wrap and cling wrap are accepted.
+All soft plastic items accepted in the REDcycle service, bearing the REDcycle logo or the Australasian Recycling Label (ARL) – Return to Store/Store drop-off symbol, can go into the orange bag.

 Do not include rigid plastic containers, lids, bread tags, straws, balloons, compostable or biodegradable plastics.